The History Of Día de los Muertos

 We decorate graves and altars with cempasuchil, the Aztec marigold, so that the flowers' vibrant color and smell will help guide the spirits back to our world.

 And we continue to celebrate with music and dancing...

-Día de los Muertos helps us recognize that as long as we keep them alive in our memories, our loved ones never truly die.
+Día de Los Muertos helps us recognize that as long as we keep our loved ones and ancestors alive in our memories, they are never truly gone.

 May generations ahead continue to celebrate this beautiful tradition long after we've taken that next step into "el más allá."